Judd Trump marches into UK Championship quarter-finals

 On the other table during Wednesday’s afternoon session at the Barbican, Ding Junhui saw off Tom Ford 6-3 to reach the last eight.

-Ding opened with breaks of 126 and 110, but Ford hit back with runs of 118 and 98 to level the match.
+Ding – who has won the tournament three times and was runner-up to Mark Allen last year – opened with breaks of 126 and 110, but Ford hit back with runs of 118 and 98 to level the match.

 It remained a close contest as Ford battled to stay in touch, before Ding edged the eighth frame and then closed out victory with a break of 106, which should secure his place in next year’s Masters.